-the common boundary, as appropriate; (b) The small road node that is locate between lots 30 and 31 will allow for any future (c) connections with the neighbourhood road network are road extension and further development of this land.
-The land is not therefore compromised. provided through the provision of ways to those roads, as (c) These connections have been provided. (d) This has been provided appropriate; (d) convenient access through a logical subdivision layout and through the proposed footway along the to local shops, community facilities, northern boundary. (e) The proposed footway will public open space and public transport routes is provided; need to be of sufficient width to allow for footpath, landscaping treatment and for stormwater overland (e) new ways are designed so that adequate passive flows in the vicinity of the existing open drain.
-The landscaping plan to be surveillance will be provided from development on provided to Council will need to demonstrate a high amenity to discourage antineighbouring land and public roads as appropriate; social behaviour and to create a sense of pleasantness and ease of maintenance for Council. (f) provides for a legible movement network; (f) This has been achieved. (g) The footway and potential road extension is consistent (g) the route of new ways has regard to any pedestrian & with the Campania Structure Plan (h) The Public Open Space area cycle way or public open space plan adopted by the equates to 6% of the total area.
-Council's Public Open Space policy together with (h) Public Open Space the requirements of Local Government Building and Miscellaneous Provisions must be provided as land or cash in lieu, Act 1993 the developer needs to provide at least 5% of the total area.
-The Public in accordance with the relevant Council policy.
-Open Space serves to also be the water retention area.
-This aims to create a high (i) new ways or extensions to existing ways must amenity through high quality landscaping treatment and walkways.
-The design be designed to minimise proposed by the Applicant is considered an achievable and high quality design. entrapment or other criminal behaviour (i) This has been discussed in (e).
-Lighting should be including, but not limited to, having considered by Council at a later date for the footway.
+- (b) The small road node that is locate between lots 30 and 31 will allow for any future road extension and further development of this land.
+The land is not therefore compromised. - (c) These connections have been provided. - (d) This has been provided through a logical subdivision layout and through the proposed footway along the northern boundary. - (e) The proposed footway will need to be of sufficient width allow for footpath. landscaping treatment and stormwater overland flows in the vicinity of the existing open drain.
+The landscaping plan to be provided to Council will need demonstrate a high amenity to discourage antisocial behaviour and to create sense of а pleasantness and ease of maintenance for Council. - (f) This has been achieved. - (g) The footway and potential road extension is consistent with the Campania Structure Plan - (h) The Public Open Space area equates to 6% of the total area.
+Council's Public Open Space policy together with the requirements of Local Government Building and Miscellaneous Provisions Act 1993 the developer needs to provide at least 5% of the total area.
+The Public Open Space serves to also be the water retention area.
+This aims to create a high amenity through high quality landscaping treatment and walkways.
+The design proposed by the Applicant is considered an achievable and high quality design. - (i) This has been discussed in (e).
+Lighting should be considered by Council at a later date for the footway.

 regard to the following: But detailed design is not warranted at this stage.

-i. the width of the way;
+i . the width of the way;

-ii. the length of the way;
+ii . the length of the way;

-iii. landscaping within the way
+iii . landscaping within the way

-iv. lighting;
+iv . lighting;

-V. provision of opportunities for 'loitering';
+V provision of opportunities for 'loitering';

-vi. the shape of the way (avoiding bends, corners or other opportunities for concealment).
+vi the shape of the way (avoiding bends, corners or other opportunities for concealment).

-16.5.4 Services
+Development Standards - Subdivision 16.5.4 Services